lkuich/ReactUnity/README.md

 ReactUnity is a tiny framework built for internal use to push us into developing more modular Unity applications that are more easily unit tested outside of Unity itself.

-At the core of this design is "React".
+The design borrows from MVCS and React concepts.
 Each component has its own state, and components "react" to the changes in their state.
+Models, Presenters, Controllers, and Services are broken up.
 This simple pattern helps us create more contained components and helped us move away from creating more monolithic scripts containing a mixture of business and game logic.

 There is no warrenty with this software, it was developed for a specific team and use case.